michelkana/lendingclub/CS109aLendingClub_Models.md

 ### Manual features selection

+Using domain knowledge, we remove a list of features as manual feature selection.
 The following list of predictors are those which we MUST not use since they are data gathered AFTER the loan is funded.
 The reason to exclude them is because these features will not be available in unseen future dataset.
 Those features are highly correlated to charged-off loans and would otherwise bias our results.